 Attaching your W-2

 When you finish your tax returns and get ready to file them, remember that a copy of your W-2 must always be attached.
 If you e-file using TurboTax then your W-2 information is sent along with your tax return.
-However, if you are filing your tax return by mail then you to place a copy on the front of your return.
+However, if you are filing your tax return by mail then you need to place a copy on the front of your return.

 A TurboTax solution for every situation